mwallace5270/mwallace5270.github.io/README.md

 # Micah Wallace - Computer Science Portfolio

 Welcome!
-This repository my one-page data analysis portfolio website.
+This repository my one-page portfolio website.

 ## About This Portfolio